w3c/media-wg/meetings/2025-01-14-Media_Working_Group_Teleconference-agenda.md

 This agenda can be viewed and updated on [GitHub](https://github.com/w3c/media-wg/blob/main/meetings/2025-01-14-Media_Working_Group_Teleconference-agenda.md).

-Agenda TBD.
+* [w3c/media-session#350](https://github.com/w3c/mediasession/pull/350) Introduce a generic skip action as a replacement to skipad
+* Tracks on SourceBuffer with MSE in a worker

 If you would like to add an item to the agenda, please open a pull request against this agenda.

 ### Media Working Group Teleconference - 2025-01-14